The Green Card: Everything You Need to Know

 Victims of certain types of crimes, including domestic violence, sexual assault, human trafficking, and other serious crimes, may be eligible to apply for a Green Card under the U visa program.
 The U visa program is designed to provide immigration relief and protection to victims of crimes who have suffered mental or physical abuse and have cooperated with law enforcement in the investigation or prosecution of the crime.

-To be eligible for a U visa-based Green Card, an individual must meet the following criteria:
+To be eligible for a U visa-based Green Card, an individual must meet the following criteria.

-• They must have suffered mental or physical abuse as a result of the crime.
+- They must have suffered mental or physical abuse as a result of the crime.

-• They must have information about the crime and be willing to cooperate with law enforcement in the investigation or prosecution of the crime.
+- They must have information about the crime and be willing to cooperate with law enforcement in the investigation or prosecution of the crime.

-• They must obtain a certification from a law enforcement agency that they have been helpful, are currently being helpful, or are likely to be helpful in the investigation or prosecution of the crime.
+- They must obtain a certification from a law enforcement agency that they have been helpful, are currently being helpful, or are likely to be helpful in the investigation or prosecution of the crime.

 Once an individual has been granted a U visa, they may apply for a Green Card after three years of continuous presence in the United States.
-To apply for a U visa-based Green Card, the individual must file a Form I-485, Application to Register Permanent Residence or Adjust Status, with the USCIS.
+To apply for a U visa-based Green Card, the individual must file a Form I-485, Application to Register Permanent Residence or Adjust Status, with the U.S. Citizenship and Immigration Services (USCIS).
+The U visa program has a cap of 10,000 visas per year, and demand often exceeds supply.

 Victims of Human Trafficking Green Cards